What Investors Look For in a Pitch Deck (2026 Guide)

 For this guide, we'll be going over what should be included in your pitch deck to properly excite the investors.

-Several authors, venture capitalist, and start founders have built their version of what they consider important elements to successful pitching presentations.
+Several authors, venture capitalists, and startup founders have built their version of what they consider important elements to successful pitching presentations.

 We've found that the following format works best for most companies and is more likely to cause interest from potential investors.